 Boston Location and Clinical Rotations

-NECO is located in the heart of Boston.
+New England College of Optometry is located in the heart of Boston.
 This vibrant city allows students to intern in hospitals, community health centers, medical centers, and private practices and gain access to the best medical facilities in the world.
 The opportunities for applied learning in a clinical setting are unparalleled in diversity and in number.
 Students have an experience as diverse as Boston itself.
 Clinical rotations throughout the city and the country allow students to prepare for their careers, not just seeing patients, but through the whole process of patient care.

 Small, Focused Environment Committed to Your Success